Last updated on April 29, 2025

 Spire of Industry

 Spire of Industry is mana fixing for artifact decks.
-It's also playable in lots of decks, like Modern affinity and EDH artifact builds.
+It's also playable in lots of strategies, like Modern affinity and EDH artifact builds.

 Glimmervoid